 - Paying off your mortgage

-In addition to short-term and long-term goals, you should always keep an emergency fund.
+In addition to short-term and long-term goals, your savings plan should also include an emergency fund.
 While we think of this as saving for the unexpected, most “emergencies” are known unknowns, meaning you don’t know exactly when they’ll happen but you know you may experience a car breakdown, broken furnace, job loss, large medical bill, and etc. in life.

 So, how much do you need to stow away in your emergency fund?